 Holy, Holy, Holy Is the Lord of Hosts

 On June 1, 1973, Charles Colson visited his friend Tom Phillips, while Watergate exploded in the press.
-He was baffled and shocked at Phillips' explanation that he had "accepted Jesus Christ."
-But he saw that Tom was at peace and he wasn't.
-When Colson left the house, he couldn't get his keys in the ignition he was crying so hard.
+He was baffled and shocked at Phillips’s explanation that he had “accepted Jesus Christ.”
+But he saw that Tom was at peace and he wasn’t.
+When Colson left the house, he couldn’t get his keys in the ignition he was crying so hard.
 He says,

-That night I was confronted with my own sin — not just Watergate's dirty tricks, but the sin deep within me, the hidden evil that lives in every human heart.
+That night I was confronted with my own sin — not just Watergate’s dirty tricks, but the sin deep within me, the hidden evil that lives in every human heart.
 It was painful and I could not escape.
 I cried out to God and found myself drawn irresistibly into his waiting arms.
 That was the night I gave my life to Jesus Christ and began the greatest adventure of my life.
-(Loving God, p.
-247)
+(Loving God, 247)

 Charles Colson’s New Understanding of God

 That story has been told hundreds of times in the last ten years.
 We love to hear it.
 But far too many of us settle for that story in our own lives and the life of our church.
 But not Charles Colson.
-Not only was the White House hatchet man willing to cry in 1973; he was also willing to repent several years later of a woefully inadequate view of God.
+Not only was the White House hatchet man willing to cry in 1973, he was also willing to repent several years later of a woefully inadequate view of God.
 It was during a period of unusual spiritual dryness.
 (If you are in one, take heart!
 More saints than you realize have had life-changing encounters with God right in the midst of the desert.)
 A friend suggested to Colson that he watch a videocassette lecture series by R.C.
 Sproul on the holiness of God.
-Here's what Colson writes in his new book, Loving God (pp. 14–15):
+Here’s what Colson writes in Loving God (14–15):